Mackytall/MackyTall/README.md

 - 📱 Building responsive mobile user interfaces for Android and iOS using Flutter.
 - 🎨 Designing dynamic and engaging web interfaces with React.js.
 - ⚙️ Developing APIs with Express.js in a Node.js environment.
--🗄️ Working with databases: I can use MySQL or Oracle for relational data.
+- 🗄️ Working with databases: I can use MySQL or Oracle for relational data.
 I can also use MongoDB for NoSQL solutions.
 - 💻 I have experience with other languages such as PHP, C, and Java...
-I have a particular love OOP with Java.
+I have a particular love for OOP with Java.

 ###  😄 Feel free to reach out if you want to discuss tech, or just have a chat.